zeeshanarshad/rightfulreligion/README.md

-# 🌍 Rightful Religion — Global Dawah Through Natural Evidence
+# 🌍 Rightful Religion — Global Dawah Through Nature

 Welcome to the **official GitHub repository** for [www.rightfulreligion.com](https://www.rightfulreligion.com) — an open-source Islamic platform built to prove the truth of Islam through **practical, observable, natural, and logical evidence**.